 iAnnotate is a very targeted application.
 If you’re just looking to turn various files into PDFs, other applications will do that.
 What iAnnotate does that’s different is making it easy to mark up an existing PDF file.

-I found iAnnotate a breeze to use.
-There’s a four-page interactive “Quick Ref” guide contained in the app, along with a fairly comprehensive set of short articles that address the main topics in using the software.
+I found iAnnotate 4 a breeze to use.
+There’s an interactive “Quick Ref” guide contained in the app, along with a fairly comprehensive set of short articles that address the main topics in using the software.
 Rather than continuously browsing over to the web site, it might make sense to print all of these and staple them together to produce your own mini-manual.

 It’s fairly simple to import documents, especially from cloud-based services like iCloud.
 One thing to know up front is that if you want to work with MS Word and a number of other file types, you first need to set up a Branchfire account.
 This is free, and you can perform the setup within the app.